mattweale/azure-orbital-aqua-infrastructure/README.md

 # Post Deployment Actions

-A number of things that need to be done, or consider doing post deployment.
+A couple of things are yet to be automated so need to be done manually:

 * A .netrc file containing NASA DRL credentials is required in the IPOPP user home directory.
-* Use /etc/fstab to make /datadrive and /nfsdata persistent after reboot.
-* Use blobuse2 to mount /raw-contact-data and /shared Containers [documentation](https://github.com/Azure/azure-storage-fuse).
+* Use blobuse2 to mount /raw-contact-data and /shared containers deployed as part of TCP to Blob [documentation](https://github.com/Azure/azure-storage-fuse).
-* More elegant shell scripts all round :see_no_evil: